sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day4.md

 A ref=new B();
 ref.show()  // ---> this will invoke the sub-class: overriding form of the show() method
 ```
 __NOTE:__ Java Compiler always goes by the type of reference to deduce any syntactical errors.
 JVM always goes by the type of the object it is performing operation on, to deceide which class's method to be called.
 This is called Runtime Polymorphism.
 In java, it is called as Dynamic Method Dispatch.

+__Special note on  protected:__
+Protected members acts as default scope within the same package.
+BUT outside pkg -- a sub-class can access it through inheritance(i.e just inherits it directly) & CANT be accessed by creating super class instance.

 ## Overloading vs Overriding:
 ![image](../additional_resources/overloading_vs_overriding.png)